-The detailed active control systems for the KAGRA-SAS, especially for the type-A and type-B SAS are described in [42].
-This section focuses on concept of the active control systems for the type-Bp SAS, which are investigated in following section.
+The active control systems for the KAGRA-SAS, especially for the Type-A and Type-B SAS are described in detail in [42].
+This section focuses on the concept of the active control systems for the Type-Bp SAS, which are investigated in following section.
 The main role of the active control system for the KAGRA-SAS is to damp the mechanical resonances and to compensate the drift of low-frequency oscillators.
-It has three main control loops for the type-Bp SAS: the BF control, the GAS filter control, and the payload control.
-The BF control performs damping of the main pendulum resonance vibration, which has large contribution to the optic displacement and its angle fluctuation.
-The GAS filter control is aimed at compensating of the thermal drift of the GAS filters.
+It has three main control loops for the Type-Bp SAS: the BF control, the GAS filter control, and the payload control.
+The BF control performs damping of the main pendulum resonance vibration, which makes a large contribution to the optic displacement and its angle fluctuation.
+The GAS filter control is aimed at compensating for the thermal drift of the GAS filters.
 The payload control deals with damping of the mechanical resonances of the suspension system, and also alignment control of the suspended optics.
-The concept of the design of the servo filters are discussed in the following subsection.
-The detailed design performances of the active control systems for the type-Bp SAS are described in chapter 6.
+The concept of the design of the servo filters is discussed in the following subsection.
+The detailed design performances of the active control systems for the Type-Bp SAS are described in chapter 6.